About West Ardsley

 From primary schools our young people move on and the nearest high school to West Ardsley is Woodkirk Academy on the edge of Morley.

 Bin (wheelie-bin) days are Mondays with alternative weeks for black bin which is general waste, and the green bin which are recyclable items only.
-From Spring to Autumn we have a fortnightly brown bin collection on a Saturday for our garden rubbish.
+From Spring to Autumn we have a fortnightly brown bin collection on a Tuesday for our garden rubbish. (please check as the brown bins are collected on different days through West Ardsley)

 Find out all about wheelie-bins and rubbish at the Leeds City Council site.
 There is also a free phone app from LCC which is very handy.